-- Specify how to remove transfer sessions from the Activity window: manually, or automatically on successful transfers. - Specify the level of detail to be logged for transfers: - Info Default.
+- Specify whether to launch Connect whenever the user logs in to the system. - Specify how to remove transfer sessions from the Activity window: manually, or automatically on successful transfers. - Specify the level of detail to be logged for transfers: - Info Default.
 Displays general messages about requests, ascp spawn options, and transfer status changes. - Debug Verbose.
 Displays validation and FASP management messages, and passes -D to ascp. - Trace Extra verbose.
 Passes -DD to ascp.
 Used only for diagnosing problems.